bazelbuild/starlark/spec.md

 elements from a set, see [`difference_update`](#set·difference_update) or the [`-=`](#sets) augmented assignment operation.

-`discard` fails if the set `S` is frozen or has active iterators.
+`discard` fails if the set `S` is frozen or has active iterators, or if `x` is unhashable.
 This applies even if `x` is not a member of the set.

 ```python
 s = set(["x", "y"])